sarahdobson/ficam-arch/pages/ficam_goals.md

 | **Description** | Establishes and bounds the strategy driving ICAM implementation. |
 | **Audience** | Senior government leaders, agency executives, ICAM program leadership responsible for setting program strategy. |

-The FICAM Goals & Objectives identify the aims and outcomes that all Federal agency ICAM programs should contribute toward.
+The Federal Identity, Credential, and Access Management (FICAM) goals and objectives identify the aims and outcomes to which all federal agency Identity, Credential, and Access Management (ICAM) programs should contribute.

-The visual includes four Goals, each with its own Objectives.
-The Goals are broad, aspirational statements, whereas the Objectives are the more concrete actions that should be taken to meet those Goals.
+The visual includes four goals, each with its own objectives.
+The goals are broad, aspirational statements, whereas the objectives are the more concrete actions that should be taken to meet those goals.

 ![Goals and Objectives]({{site.baseurl}}/img/GoalsObjectives.png)